cyberversicherung.ch

 Cyber Insurance for Hospitality in Switzerland

-Swiss hotels, restaurants and tourism businesses process credit card and guest data daily.
-Learn why cyber insurance is essential for the hospitality sector.
+Swiss hotels, restaurants and tourism businesses process payment and guest data.
+Learn which cyber risks and policy terms to review.

 Credit card skimming via POS systems Hotel management system ransomware Guest data breaches Booking platform compromise